 57. Takes note of paragraph 33 of the report of the Advisory Committee;

-58. Notes with appreciation the report of the Joint Inspection Unit entitled “Review of ethics function in the United Nations System”;
+58. Notes with appreciation the report of the Joint Inspection Unit entitled “Review of the ethics function in the United Nations system”;

 59. Commends the Ethics Office on its exceptional ongoing efforts to foster a culture of ethics, integrity, transparency and accountability in the Organization, and welcomes the efforts of the Office to increase awareness of ethics-related issues through outreach, training and education;